uniformdev/sitecore-mvc-nextjs-starterkit/README.md

 While this starter kit has been tested for Sitecore 9.2, however, it is expected to work fine with Sitecore 9.3 and in fact is compatible with any 8.x and 9.x version.
 [Contact us](mailto:hi@unfrm.io) if you are on an earlier version.

+## Next.js role

+This starter kit is using [Next.js 9.3](https://nextjs.org/), a battleground tested React Framework, which is also capable of doing static site export, essentially acting as a static site generator.

+There are multiple reasons why we are using Next.js in this context:

+1. Allowing to gradually replace your Sitecore MVC renderings with React, component by component.
+1. Leveraging outstanding server-side rendering option that Next.js provides out of the box.
+This is critical to retain Sitecore Experience Editor and Preview functionality.
+1. Leveraging utilities such as routing, the plugin system and many other enhancements that improve Developer Experience and help with building fast sites.

 ## Repo structure

 - `/sitecore` - the required configuration file to drop into your Sitecore intance with some setting overrides enabling smoother operation of Uniform.